-While a large wildfire could in theory damage much of the landmass of Douglas, most forested areas are sparsely developed, meaning that wildfire affected areas are not likely to cause damage to property.
+While a large wildfire could in theory damage much of Westborough, most forested areas are small and intermingled with developed land, meaning that wildfire-affected areas may cause localized damage, but are unlikely to spread widely.
 For this reason, the town faces a "minor" impact from wildfires, with little damage likely to occur.